Frequently Asked Questions

 The aircraft involved in the Erebus accident was from the fleet of the national carrier Air New Zealand, which was in full state ownership at that time.

 The flight at the centre of the Erebus accident left from Auckland on the morning of 28 November 1979.
-Those onboard came from across New Zealand and around the world, but the largest number were from the wider Auckland region.
+Those onboard came from across New Zealand and around the world, but the majority of New Zealanders were from the wider Auckland region.
 Many of the victims’ families live in Auckland.

 Manatū Taonga Ministry for Culture and Heritage began working with Auckland Council in mid-2018 to identify a site that would be appropriate for the National Erebus Memorial.
 Feedback from the Erebus families showed a clear preference for a peaceful park-like setting.

+Dove-Myer Robinson Park in the Auckland suburb of Parnell was announced as the proposed site for the National Erebus Memorial in November 2018.
 Several sites were looked at before Dove-Myer Robinson Park was selected as the best fit – central, accessible, park-like.
 Ngāti Whātua Ōrākei gave their support for the memorial to be built on the site.
-In November 2018, Waitematā Local Board gave their approval in principle as the landowner, subject to a series of criteria being met.
+In November 2018, Waitematā Local Board gave their support in principle as the landowner, subject to a series of criteria being met, and granted final landowner approval in November 2020.

 Waitematā Local Board required that the memorial: